ianprime0509/temperament/README.md

 ## Temperament format

 The format of a temperament is specified by the
-[JSON schema](http://json-schema.org/) located in `src/schema.json`.
+[JSON schema](http://json-schema.org/) exported as `schema` in `index.js`.
+The schema is also published as a JSON file with each release, and can be found with the latest release on [GitHub](https://github.com/ianprime0509/temperament/releases).
 Each item in the schema is annotated with a `description` key that explains its purpose.

 Some samples are included under `src/temperaments`.